 end hierarchical ruleset

 Multiple relations can be deemed as useful even in some case of calculation.
 For example, imagine that the input Data Set contains data about resident units broken down by region and data about non-residents units broken down by country.
-In order to calculate an homogeneous level of aggregation (e.g. by country), a possible Ruleset might be the following:
+In order to calculate a- homogeneous level of aggregation (e.g. by country), a possible Ruleset might be the following:

 define hierarchical ruleset CalcCountryLevel ( valuedomain=Geo_Area ) is